alihkz94/long-chimeric-reads-project/README.md

-# "Evaluation of chimera detection algorithms on long-read amplicons" (Hakimzadeh et al. 2025)
+# "Are we throwing away good data?
+Evaluation of chimera detection algorithms on long-read amplicons reveals high false positive rates across algorithms" (Hakimzadeh et al. 2025)

 ### Structure
 This repository contains the data and part of the analysis stack for the abovementioned paper.
 It is structured as follows: